Course Information - Undergraduate

 Undergraduate course numbering policy

 Courses with numbers in the 100/200 series are primarily for first years and sophomores; those in the 300/400 series, which normally carry a prerequisite, are primarily for juniors and seniors.
-Almost all courses in the 500 series and some in the 600 series are "slash" courses; they are graduate courses with a companion number in the 300/400 series and are open to upper level undergraduates who have earned at least 60 credits.
-All courses with numbers in the 700/800 series and some in the 600 series are for graduate students only.
+Almost all courses in the 500 series and some in the 600 series are "slash" courses; they are graduate courses with a companion number in the 300/400 series and are open to upper level undergraduates who have earned at least 60 credits and graduate students.
+All courses with numbers in the 700 and 800 series, and some in the 600 series, are for graduate students only.

 Undergraduate students must earn at least 40 credits in the 300/400 numbered courses.
 See university degree requirements for more information.

-A statement of major and minor course requirements for various curricula precedes the list of courses offered in each department and/or program, with a few exceptions.
-Information about curriculum requirements also is included in the appropriate school or college section of the catalog.
-In addition to major and minor course requirements, students also must meet general education requirements, college, and university degree requirements.
+A statement of various major and minor course requirements (the curriculum) accompanies the list of courses offered in each department and/or program, with a few exceptions.
+In addition to major and minor course requirements, students also must meet general education requirements, the applicable college/school requirements, and university degree requirements in order to earn an undergraduate degree.

 The Undergraduate Curriculum Committee (UCC) is the curriculum review faculty body for all academic programs at the baccalaureate level.
 Membership of this committee consists of nine faculty, with proportional representation by college, and three students.
-The Provost, Registrar, a library representative, and the dean of each college serve as administrative consultants.
+The Provost, Registrar, Director of the Library, and the dean of each college serve as administrative consultants.

 - ACC: Accountancy